 The Tina’s Wish EmpowHER monthly webisode series will educate and empower women in relation to their gynecologic health.
 Webisodes will feature subject matter experts and moderators with personal connections to gynecologic cancers.
 Knowledge is power!
 We welcome everyone to join us on this inclusive journey.
 Each webisode will offer closed captioning in English & Spanish and last 30 minutes in length.

 To watch with Spanish subtitles, CLICK HERE.

-Webisode #1 is also live on the Tina’s Wish EmpowHER Series podcast, available wherever you listen to podcasts, at the link HERE, or below.
+Webisode #1 is also live on the Tina’s Wish EmpowHER Series podcast, available wherever you listen to podcasts, at the link HERE.

 For additional resources, CLICK HERE.